 What Happens When You Get It Wrong

 State and territory WHS regulators hold significant enforcement powers and use them more often now for psychosocial hazard breaches.
-Victoria operates under different legislation (the Occupational Health and Safety Act 2004) but still requires employers to manage psychosocial risks.
+Regulators can issue improvement notices, prohibition notices, accept enforceable undertakings, or prosecute for breaches.

 Maximum penalties under WHS legislation hit hard.
 Industrial manslaughter carries penalties up to $20.4 million for corporations and up to 20 years imprisonment for individuals.
-Category 1 offences involving reckless conduct or gross negligence carry fines up to $17 million for corporations and up to 5 years imprisonment for individuals.
-Category 2 offences (exposing someone to risk without recklessness) attract fines up to $2.3 million for corporations.
-Even Category 3 offences (simple failure to comply with a duty) can reach $680,000 for corporations.
-Penalties vary between states and territories, and they increase each year through indexation.
+Category 1 offences carry fines up to $17 million for corporations.
+Even Category 3 offences can reach $680,000 for corporations.

-Beyond regulatory consequences, failing to manage psychosocial hazards leads to higher workers' compensation costs, increased absenteeism and turnover, reduced productivity and engagement, reputational damage, and difficulty attracting and retaining talent.
+Beyond regulatory consequences, failing to manage psychosocial hazards leads to higher workers' compensation costs, increased absenteeism and turnover, reduced productivity, reputational damage, and difficulty attracting talent.

 The Bottom Line